pawatsethaput/OpenBank/REST-API-V1.1.md

         ]
     }

+### POST /banks/BANK_ID/accounts/ACCOUNT_ALIAS/transactions/TRANSACTION_ID/comments/VIEW_NAME

+Post a comment about a transaction on a specific view.

+OAuth Header is required since the comment are linked with the user.

+JSON:

+    {
+        "value" : "the comment",
+        "datePosted" : "2012-03-07T00:00:00.001Z"
+    }

 > Note: user.provider + user.id is unique

+<span id="tags"></span>
 ### GET /banks/BANK_ID/accounts/ACCOUNT_ALIAS/transactions/TRANSACTION_ID/tags/VIEW_NAME

+Authentication via OAuth is required if the view is not public.

 Returns tags about a specific transaction:
 * All the tags are moderated by VIEW_NAME